 The Third Level: Mastering the internal and external requirements

-Purpose: improve the strength of internal qi and begin the coordination between muscle movements and the functioning of the internal organs
+The purpose: To improve the strength of internal qi and begin the coordination between muscle movements and the functioning of the internal organs.

 Level Three Tips for Tai Chi Development